 Peter recalls his time with Special Olympics as “both very exciting, but yet very demanding, especially in the early growing years of establishing not only the sporting programs but also an executive.”
 Having said that, he wouldn’t have changed the experience for anything.
 “They were growing years, but some of my best years giving back to my community and helping our athletes achieve goals.”

 From this genesis the organization has grown and more volunteers have come forward to expand the number of sports being offered to about 11 and to attract more athletes, coaches and other volunteers.
 There are now more than 80 athletes and 70 volunteers.
 Illustrations of some of our successes are listed under the ‘about us’ page.

 Do you wonder where the team name the ‘Islanders’ used by most of our sport programs came from?
 It originated in the 1980’s when the floor hockey team chose the name in order to attend meets and tournaments.

-Our very own coach Penney traveled with athletes to attend the very first S.O. games in Canada in 1969.
+One long term coach, Penney, traveled with athletes to attend the very first SO games in Canada in 1969.